tilheartth32865/movierdm/README.md

-Sofia Coppola's "Lost in Translation" (2003) won the Academy Award for Best Original Screenplay and earned critical praise for its intimate portrayal of loneliness and connection.
+"March of the Penguins" (2005), a French nature documentary, captivated audiences with its portrayal of emperor penguins' annual journey in Antarctica.